wys917/HPC101/docs/lab/Lab0-LinuxCrashCourse/index.md

         Show the screenshot of your successful connection.

-!!! warning "This public key will be collected and **used to access the clusters** in the future."
+!!! warning "This public key will be **used to access the clusters** in the future."

 ## References